How to build advanced applications using Flow

 After selecting Flow as your orchestration method on the App Details page, click the ‘Next’ button at the bottom right corner to proceed.
 This will direct you to the Configure Bot page, where you can seamlessly integrate your selected Flow and fine-tune your bot’s settings.

-Configure bot
+Configure Bot

 In this section, you can fine-tune and personalize your bot’s settings by integrating the chosen orchestration method and configuring essential parameters to meet your unique business needs.
 These adjustments ensure smooth bot operation within your workflow, offering a streamlined, personalized, and outcome-focused experience.